 Refugees and moving populations

-The circumstances of development that are unique to low- and middle-income countries in the Global South requires a COVID-19 playbook different from the one currently employed by developed countries.
+The circumstances of development that are unique to low- and middle-income countries in the Global South requires a Covid-19 playbook different from the one currently employed by LMICs.
 Achim Steiner from the United Nations Development Program (UNDP) and Angel Gurría from the Organisation for Economic Cooperation and Development (OECD) have urged governments and businesses to boost foreign aid spending; direct scarce medical supplies to communities where they will have the most impact; maintain borders open to goods and services; slash transfer fees for funds sent by migrant workers and family members abroad; address rising debt.
-Addressing the fundamental weaknesses of developing countries in the context of the UN’s Sustainable Development Goals (SDGs) is thus necessary to minimize and mitigate the aftershocks of COVID-19.
+Addressing the fundamental weaknesses of LMICs in the context of the UN’s Sustainable Development Goals (SDGs) is thus necessary to minimize and mitigate the aftershocks of Covid-19.